Wales' Gareth Bale will toughen up says boss Chris Coleman

 Wales manager Chris Coleman says Gareth Bale will adapt to sides using uncompromising tactics against him.

-The Real Madrid forward came in for some tough treatment during Saturday's 1-1 draw with Finland.
+The Real Madrid forward came in for some tough treatment during Saturday's

 The match was billed as a friendly but had a competitive edge throughout, with Finland often doubling up on Bale.